2) God, the Father

 Knowing God as Father transforms our lives:

-• We can pray with confidence: We speak not with a distant God, but with our loving Father.
+- We can pray with confidence: We speak with our loving Father, not some distant deity.

-• We do not need to fear: The Father loves and cares for us as His children.
+- We need not fear: The Father loves and cares for us as His children.

 I accept God as my heavenly Father.
 I believe He loves me unconditionally and demonstrated that love by sending His Son to die for me.
 I desire to live as an obedient and loving child, trusting in His paternal care.